Dansby Swanson Preview, Player Props: Cubs vs. Braves

 Dansby Swanson At The Plate

-- Swanson has driven home a run in 50 games this year (35.0%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on six occasions..
+- In 50 games this season (34.7%), Swanson has picked up an RBI, and in 20 of those games (13.9%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.